LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_1.rst

     cd ~/ros2_basics_ws/src/
     ros2 pkg create ros2_basics_pkg --build-type ament_python

-You can now open the source folder in VSCode and take a look at what was generated when you created the package:
+You can now open the source folder in Sublime Text and take a look at what was generated when you created the package:

 .. code-block:: bash

-    code .
+    subl .

 Let’s go over the essential files you will need to pay attention to as you start working with ROS2: